RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/table.md

 ## Filters

 Filters, to narrow what is displayed in the Table, may be presented in the header as Select Menus, as a Segmented Button, or as an Input Field.
 If it is critical that the user knows that not all data is displayed, a warning may be shown when filters are applied.

-While filters are often related to the data types displayed in columns, it is not recommended that filters be activated directly from the column headers or displayed there.
-Filters selected through a combination UI elements in the header can be more expressive and focused by combining and highlighting key data types.
+Though it is not a requirement to display filters in the header row of the column to which they correspond, tables created using ag-Grid default to this design pattern.

 ![Table with filters as Select Menus and wildcard Input Field.](/img/patterns/table-filters.png "Table with filters as Select Menus and wildcard Input Field.")